Blog SOC 1 vs SOC 2

 What to Expect During the Audit

-• Initial Assessment: The audit begins with an initial assessment where the auditors understand your organization’s control environment and scope of the audit.
+• Initial Assessment: The audit begins with an initial assessment where the auditors understand your organization’s control environment and the scope of the audit.

 • Control Testing: For Type 1 reports, auditors evaluate the design of controls at a specific point in time.
 For Type 2 reports, they assess the operational effectiveness of controls over a period (usually six months to a year).